GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

     began verification.
 Normally, desktop computer users are able to use their phone to upload pictures of their ID.
 Desktop users will not be offered this choice when this flag is set to `full_outage`.

+## Scheduling a Maintenance Window

+The scheduled maintenance window is controlled by the config entries
+* `vendor_status_idv_scheduled_maintenance_start`
+* `vendor_status_idv_scheduled_maintenance_finish`

+Which are the start and end times for the maintenance window.
+These are both string values, and specify the start and end time of the window.

+You should use ISO8601 date formats here.
+For example:

+* `2023-11-15T05:30Z` for a time in UTC
+* `2023-11-15T01:30-5:00` for a time in Eastern Standard Time (5 hours behind UTC)

+While the code will accept a wide variety of other formats for the date and time, it will also **fail silently, and not take IdV down for the maintenance window** if it can't figure out what format the times are in.

 ## Proofing Resolution Result Missing Alert
 On rare occasions, the third party proofing checks will time out and the